 Each of the Artist Series pedals will feature artwork from their associated artists, as well as an Artist Series bottom print.

-A portion of the sales of the Artist Series will go towards helping artists navigate these uncertain times.
+A portion of the sales of the Artist Series will go towards the associated artist.

 Loomer Workstation – Sarah Lipstate Artist Series Edition

 The Loomer is a Wall-Of-Fuzz drenched in a Wash-Of-Reverb.

 Heavy Gain, Soft Focus, Reverse, Cascading Octave Feedback, Tremolo Bar Strummed Reverb.